 Dental Care for Low-Income Veterans Act

 Congresswoman Trahan is a cosponsor of the Dental Care for Veterans Act.
 This bill phases in long overdue eligibility for veterans enrolled in the Department of Veterans Affairs (VA) health care to receive dental care as a part of their medical benefits package.

 Congresswoman Trahan is passionate about making sure veterans have the resources they need and are cared for when they return from serving our nation.

-That is why the Congresswoman became a cosponsor of the Homeless Veteran Families Act, which passed through the House of Representatives in 2019.
-This bill calls for recalculation of per diem payments the Department of Veterans Affairs makes to homeless grant providers to include partial payment for each of a homeless veteran's minor dependents.
+That is why the Congresswoman cosponsored and voted for the Homeless Veteran Families Act, which passed through the House of Representatives.
+This bill calls for a recalculation of per diem payments the Department of Veterans Affairs makes to homeless grant providers to include partial payment for each of a homeless veteran's minor dependents.
 This prevents a homeless veteran from having to choose between keeping a roof over their loved ones’ heads and keeping their family together.

 Military Surviving Spouses Equity Act

 Congresswoman Trahan is not only concerned about the wellbeing of our veterans, but that of their families’ as well.
 Her conversations with veterans’ families led the Congresswoman to become a cosponsor of the Military Surviving Spouses Equity Act.
 This bill would end the so-called “widow’s tax,” a dollar-for-dollar offset of payments between the Survivor Benefit Plan (SBP) and Dependency and Indemnity Compensation (DIC) program.